-6.1.5 OTA Basic Requirements
+6.2.3 OTA Basic Requirements

-Flash chip size should be able to hold the old sketch (currently running) and the new sketch (OTA) at the same time.
+The flash chip size should be large enough to hold the old sketch (currently running) and the new sketch (OTA) at the same time.

-Keep in mind that the File system and EEPROM for example needs space too (one time) see Flash layout.
+Keep in mind that the file system and EEPROM, for example, need space too; see Flash layout.